 Upon receipt of the Board Notification of a Rejection Action, the GNSO Chair will schedule a GNSO Council meeting to be held no later than the twenty-seventh (27th) day at 23:59 UTC after the Rejection Action Board Notification Date.
 The purpose of this meeting is for the GNSO Council to make a decision whether or not to support a Rejection Action Petition from another Decisional Participant.

-4.3.2 Receipt and Publication of a Request from another Decisional Participant to Support their Rejection Action Petition
+4.3.2 Receipt and Publication of a Request from another Decisional Participant to Support a Rejection Action Petition

-Upon receipt of a request from another Decisional Participant to support their Rejection Action Petition(s), the Rejection Action Petition Manager shall notify the GNSO Council, and have the request posted on the GNSO website/wiki, and inform the community accordingly.
+Upon receipt of a request from another Decisional Participant to support a Rejection Action Petition(s), the Rejection Action Petition Manager shall notify the GNSO Council, and have the request posted on the GNSO website/wiki, and inform the community accordingly.

 4.3.3 Solicitation of Community Feedback